benceharomi/benceharomi/README.md

 ### Hi there 🚀

-I'm currently studying Computer Engineering at Budapest University of Technology (BME) and working as a Software Developer at Coding Sans.

 This is my GitHub account with my personal projects.

 My university projects can be found in my university profiles: